wavemaker/docs/learn/react-native/integrating-crashlytics.md

 ### Create Firebase JSON in Expo

-Create `firebase.json` file in the root directory of your Expo app with the Crashlytics-related keys set to the following values:
+Create `firebase.json` file in the root directory of your Wavemaker application with the Crashlytics-related keys set to the following values:

 **`firebase.json`**